HAR0070/Steering/README.md

 The feedback and commands are published as ROS1 topics

+Once overtaken -- or while not commanded -- the CAN command to steer is stoped -- we dont command 0 position

 # Testing
 Collect rosbag using rqt_bag
 check topics which are published using rqt